Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Introduction

+The above algorithms both employ a lowly-adaptive subroutine to add multiple elements that satisfy a given marginal gain, on average.
+The conference version \cite{kuhnle2021nearly} of this paper used the \thresam subroutine of {\citeA{Fahrbach2018,Fahrbach2018a}} for this purpose.
+However, the theoretical guarantee (Lemma 2.3 of {\citeA{Fahrbach2018a}}) for non-monotone functions does not hold \revtwo{due to a bug that has since been fixed in~\citeA{fahrbach2018non}.} In Appendix~\ref{sec:counterexample}, we give a counterexample to the performance guarantee of \thresam.
+In this version, we introduce a new threshold subroutine \threseq, which not only fixes the problem that \thresam faced, but achieves its guarantees with high probability as opposed to in expectation; the high probability guarantees simplify the analysis of our approximation algorithms that rely upon the \threseq subroutine.

-Our algorithm \atg uses a novel double-thresholding procedure to obtain its ratio of $1/6 - \epsi$.
-Our second algorithm \latg is a low-adaptivity modification of the algorithm of \citet{Gupta2010}, for which we improve the ratio from $1/6$ to $\approx 0.193$ through a novel analysis.
-Both of our algorithms use a low-adaptivity, threshold sampling procedure \citep{Fahrbach2018,Fahrbach2018a,Kazemi2019} and a subroutine for unconstrained maximization of a submodular function \citep{Feige2011,Chen2018b} as components.
-More details are given in the related work discussion below and in Section \ref{sec:latg}.
+Our algorithm \atg uses a double-threshold procedure to obtain its ratio of $1/6 - \epsi$.
+Our second algorithm \latg is a low-adaptivity modification of the algorithm of {\citeA{Gupta2010a}}, for which we improve the ratio from $1/6$ to {0.193} through a novel analysis.
+Both of our algorithms use the low-adaptivity, threshold sampling procedure \threseq and a subroutine for unconstrained maximization of a submodular function \cite{Feige2011,Chen2018b} as components.
+More details are given in the related work discussion below and in Section~\ref{sec:latg}.

-Empirically, we demonstrate that heuristic versions of both of our algorithms achieve superior objective value to current state-of-the-art algorithms while using a small number of queries and adaptive rounds on two applications of SMCC.
-The source code for all empirical evaluations is available at: \url{https://gitlab.com/kuhnle/atg-code}.
+The new \threseq does not rely on sampling to achieve concentration bounds, which significantly improves the practical efficiency of our algorithms over the conference version \cite{kuhnle2021nearly}.
+Empirically, we demonstrate that both of our algorithms achieve superior objective value to current state-of-the-art algorithms while using a small number of queries and adaptive rounds on two applications of \sm.